baroquerock/baroquerock.github.io/_posts/2018-08-06-on-iterators-python.md

 ---
 layout: post
-title: On iterators and generators, or how to feed your pythons in Python
+title: On iterators, generators and cold-blooded creatures, or how to feed your pythons in Python
 tags: python
 ---
 &nbsp;